Chapter 6 of Running a Family Office Under $100M

 The Income Floor concept proves itself during downturns.

-2022 was different but similar lesson.
+2022 was a different but similar lesson.
 Stocks and bonds both dropped—the Bloomberg Global Aggregate Bond Index fell 16.1%, while the S&P 500 dropped 18.1%.
 The traditional 60/40 portfolio offered no hiding place.
 But income from sources that don't reprice daily kept coming.
 Private credit continued paying 10%+ yields while public markets tumbled.
 The experience was completely different for founders who had it versus those who didn't.

 Having income that doesn't depend on selling assets changes how you experience volatility.
 Market drops stop being emergencies.
 They become either neutral events or buying opportunities.